-- .1 Provide all labour and material to constitute a complete system, equipment grounding and bonding. - .2 Ground all components of the electrical system in accordance with the requirements of the Canadian Electrical Code, local authorities and, where more stringent, manufacturers requirements. - .3 Securely and adequately ground all components of the electrical system in accordance with the requirements of the Canadian Electrical Code and additional requirements set up in the Contract documents. - .4 The system shall consist of, but not be limited to, ground electrodes (ground rods, underground, etc.) ground buses, cables and supports and all necessary materials to provide a complete system.
+- .1 Provide all labour and material to constitute a complete system, equipment grounding and bonding. - .2 Ground all components of the electrical system in accordance with the requirements of the Canadian Electrical Code, local authorities and, where more stringent, manufacturers requirements. - .3 Securely and adequately ground all components of the electrical system in accordance with the requirements of the CEC and additional requirements set up in the contract documents. - .4 The system shall consist of, but not be limited to cables and supports and all necessary materials to provide a complete system.